American Cancer Society Hope Lodge - Lexington

 Can my child stay with me?

-Children under the age of 18 are not permitted to stay in the facility unless they are the cancer patient.
+Children under the age of 18 are not permitted to stay in the facility.
 Children are welcome to visit during visiting hours.

 How close is the Hope Lodge located to the hospital?